juju/docs/src/en/clouds-LXD.md

 Both LXD and Juju will be needed on the host system.

+Install Juju now (see the [Installing Juju][install] page).

-LXD is installed by default (by Ubuntu package) on all supported Ubuntu releases with the exception of Ubuntu 14.04 LTS.
-However, the snap install method will soon become the preferred way to install LXD.
+Then follow the instructions below for installing LXD based on your chosen Ubuntu release.
+Note that the snap install method will soon become the preferred way to install LXD.
 See [Using the LXD snap][lxd-snap] for how to do this.

-Install Juju now, using [Installing Juju][install].

-Then follow the instructions below for installing LXD based on your chosen Ubuntu release.

 ### Ubuntu 14.04 LTS